edmundo2006-ai/bulldog_menus/privacy.md

 **Delete your account.** Settings, "Delete my account".
 This deletes your sign-in, your push tokens, and your staff record if you have one, and unlinks you from past orders.

-It cannot be undone.
+You are not blocked from coming back.
+Signing in again with the same Yale email creates a fresh account.
+The one thing that does not return is the link to your past buttery orders, which stay with the buttery but are no longer connected to you.

 If you are still in the directory, you will be offered the choice to remove that at the same time, because afterwards there is no account left to prove which entry is yours.
+A directory removal survives account deletion, so if you come back and want to be listed again, use "Put my entry back" in Settings.

 **If you cannot use the app**, email **edmundo20061@gmail.com** and we will remove your entry by hand.